PulpSpy/Confluence/2023/Ponzi.md

-**Crypto Fraud**
+# **Crypto Fraud**

-Ponzi scheme

-- It is a bubble

-Pyramid scheme

-- Alice tells Bob about BTC
-- Bob buys BTC
-- Alice profits?

-The House
+I often hear Bitcoin described by skeptics as a big "ponzi" scheme or "pyramid" scheme.
+Technically, it is neither.
+That does not mean Bitcoin isn't some kind of fraud or bad thing, it just means it is not specifically a Ponzi or Pyramid.

+I prefer to think in terms of a "bubble."
+In a bubble, herd mentality drives price up and then they crash, but the crash is not to zero like in a fraud.
+Housing prices underwent a bubble around 2008 and crashed, however that does not mean houses are worthless or the housing market is a fraud.
+It just means things were overvalued.

-- Easy Money by Ben McKenzie and Jacob Silverman
+Notes on Easy Money by Ben McKenzie and Jacob Silverman

 - Gambling
   - Zero sum: Alice makes money by Bob losing
   - (Not true, crypto might all go up or down)